sous-chefs/chef-splunk/README.md

 * `node['splunk']['clustering']['replication_port']`: The replication port
   of the cluster peer member.
 Only valid when `node['splunk']['clustering']['mode']='slave'`.
   Defaults to 9887.
+* `node['splunk']['clustering']['mgmt_uri']` (Default: https://fqdn:8089)
+  This attribute is for the indexer cluster members and cluster master.
+The cluster master will set this node attribute to itself, while all cluster members will perform a chef search to get the value from the cluster master's node data.

 * For single-site clustering (`node['splunk']['clustering']['num_sites']` = 1):
   * `node['splunk']['clustering']['replication_factor']`: The replication factor